-- 4. Employer-related investments Purchases and sales of United States Steel Corporation common stock in accordance with provisions of the Plan are permitted under ERISA. - 5.
-Tax status The IRS has determined and informed the Plan Sponsor by letter dated July 8, 2014 that the Plan, as amended and restated effective January 1, 2013, continues to qualify under §401(a) of the Internal Revenue Code of 1986, as amended, and its related trust is exempt from tax under §501(a) of the Internal Revenue Code of 1986, as amended, and its related trust is exempt from tax under §501(a) of the Internal Revenue Code of 1986, as amended and restated effective January 1, 2013, continues to qualify under §401(a) of the Internal Revenue Code of 1986, as amended, and its related trust is exempt from tax under §501(a) of the Internal Revenue Code of 1986, as amended subsequent to the amendments taken into account by the Internal Revenue Service in conjunction with its issuance of the July 8, 2014 determination letter.
+- Employer-related investments Purchases and sales of Company common stock in accordance with provisions of the Plan are permitted under ERISA. - 6.
+Tax status The IRS has determined and informed the Plan Sponsor by letter dated January 30, 2014 that the Plan, as amended and restated effective January 1, 2013, continues to qualify under §401(a) of the Internal Revenue Code of 1986, as amended, and its related trust is exempt from tax under §501(a) of the Internal Revenue Code of 1986, as amended.
+The Plan has been amended subsequent to the amendments taken into account by the Internal Revenue Service in conjunction with its issuance of the January 30, 2014 determination letter.
 The Plan Sponsor and Tax Counsel for the Plan believe the Plan is designed and is currently being operated in compliance with the applicable requirements of the IRC and therefore, believe that the Plan is qualified and the related trust is tax-exempt.

 US GAAP requires plan management to evaluate tax positions taken by the Plan and recognize a tax liability (or asset) if the Plan has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
-The Plan Sponsor has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2015 and 2014, there are no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
+The Plan Sponsor has analyzed the tax positions taken by the Plan, and has concluded that as of December 31, 2015 and 2014, there were no uncertain positions taken or expected to be taken that would require recognition of a liability (or asset) or disclosure in the financial statements.
 The Plan is subject to routine audits by taxing jurisdictions; however, there are currently no active audits in progress for any tax periods.
 The Plan Sponsor believes it is no longer subject to examinations by the Internal Revenue Service for the years prior to 2012.